corbado/flutter-passkeys/packages/passkeys/passkeys/README.md

 - sign up and login users with passkeys on iOS, Android and Web
 - login users with conditional UI
+- derive secrets from a passkey through the WebAuthn PRF extension (see [Using the PRF extension](#using-the-prf-extension))

 ## Getting started